Anti-gender movement: Poland

 In late 2013, the term gender, which had been confined to academic discourse, became popularized as part of an anti-gender campaign by the right-wing and the Catholic Church.
 The campaign against "gender ideology" was promoted by the national-conservative Law and Justice party which ruled Poland between 2015 and 2023, by the Catholic Church's hierarchy, and more radically nationalist groups with which Law and Justice had a fluid boundary: All-Polish Youth, the National Rebirth of Poland, and the National-Radical Camp.
 In 2019, sociologists Piotr Żuk and Paweł Żuk wrote that: "The right in Poland perceives both feminist and homosexual circles as a threat to the national identity associated with the Catholic religion and as a threat to the traditional family model and social order."
 Anti-LGBTQ rhetoric from the Polish right increased following the conclusion of the 2015 European migrant crisis, during which anti-migrant rhetoric was prominent.
 With anti-gender rhetoric, the LGBTQ community served as the scapegoat or demonized enemy required by populist politics.

 A 2020 survey of a representative sample of 1,000 Poles found that 30% believed in the existence of a gender conspiracy, "defined as a secret plan to destroy Christian tradition partly by taking control over public media".
 The survey found that belief in the gender conspiracy did not correlate with religiosity; it was strongly associated with the belief that the Catholic Church should occupy a privileged position in society and rejection of LGBTQ people as neighbors.
 Marta Rawłuszko suggests that Polish people may be prone to finding conspiracies because of the actual plots during communist rule.
 In June 2020, Polish president Andrzej Duda of Law and Justice drew attention when he called LGBTQ an "ideology" and a form of "neo-Bolshevism", ahead of the 2020 Polish presidential election.

 Russia

-Vladimir Putin views gender as an "ideological construction" created by the Western Europe, playing into the complex meanings of the Russian derogatory term, Gayrope.
-The term invokes the idea that Western European civilization is facing decadence and decay, symbolized in the dissolution of traditional gender binaries triumphed by contemporary LGBTQ movements and queer mainstreaming.
+Russian President Vladimir Putin views gender as an "ideological construction" created by Western Europe, playing into the complex meanings of the Russian derogatory term, Gayrope.
+The term invokes the idea that Western European civilization is facing decadence and decay, symbolized in the dissolution of traditional gender binaries triumphed by contemporary LGBTQ movements and queer mainstreaming, and that entities like the European Union are attempting to impose these foreign values upon Russian culture.